 Beginning in 1992 the Kingsport Police Department earned its status as one of Tennessee’s first agencies to become accredited by CALEA.
-Since that initial award, we have maintained our accredited status with CALEA by earning five additional reaccreditation awards the most recent of which came on March 28, 2011.
-As such, the Kingsport Police Department proudly serves our community and acts as a benchmark for other agencies.
+Since that initial award, we have maintained our accredited status with CALEA by earning seven (7) additional reaccreditation awards, the most recent of which came in March 2017.
+K.P.D. currently holds CALEA’s Advanced Meritorious Gold Standard with Excellence Accreditation.
+As such, the Kingsport Police Department proudly serves our community and acts as a benchmark for other agencies across the nation.

 In 1979 the Commission on Accreditation for Law Enforcement Agencies was formed through the combined efforts of the International Association of Chiefs of Police (IACP), the National Organization of Black Law Enforcement Executives (NOBLE), the National Sheriffs Association (NSA) and the Police Executive Research Forum (PERF).
 The Commission was formed for two reasons: to develop a set of law enforcement standards and to establish and administer an accreditation process through which law enforcement agencies could demonstrate voluntarily that they meet professionally-recognized criteria for excellence in management and service delivery.

 The accreditation process involves a comprehensive agency self-assessment of the 439 standards.
 The standards address nine major law enforcement subjects: